ncase/anxiety/scenes/act3.md

 h: Yeah, well, this was a dumb idea anyway.

-h: I only did this to fuck you up, and, well, I fucked you up.
+h: I only did this to mess you up, and, well, I messed you up.

 h: Let's just call this round a tie, okay?